JoeStrout/minimicro-sysdisk/ROADMAP.md

 - ☑︎ `key.axis`: added a `smoothed` parameter (default true), enabling raw (unsmoothed) inputs.
 - ☑︎ `Image.fromScreen` takes a screen shot, including all layers
 - ☑︎ `Image.flip` and `Image.rotate` (in 90° increments)
+- ☑︎ `key.put` allows you to enqueue a string or single character by code point into the keyboard buffer
 - ☑︎ fixed: assigning to the `freq`, `duration`, etc. of a synthesized sound while it is playing now stops it, rather than leaving it orphaned and uncontrollable
 - ☑︎ fixed the default value of `mode` for `file.open` (now "r+")
 - ☐ BUG: if you remove the folders/files previously mounted, Mini Micro locks up on launch (according to [a report on Discord](https://discord.com/channels/646000428441534474/646000634222477313/959208056854577205))